DataAction/AdoNetCore.AseClient/README.md

   DefaultJob : .NET Core 2.0.4 (Framework 4.6.25921.01), 64bit RyuJIT

 ### Test results
+In all of the test cases the `AdoNetCore.AseClient` better or equivalent to the `Sybase.Data.AseClient`.

 ![AdoNetCore.AseClient vs Sybase.Data.AseClient](benchmarks.png "AdoNetCore.AseClient vs Sybase.Data.AseClient")

 ## Connection strings
 [connectionstrings.com](https://www.connectionstrings.com/sybase-adaptive/) lists the following connection string properties for the ASE ADO.NET Data Provider.
-In keeping with our objective of being a drop-in replacement for the SAP AseClient, we aim to use identical connection string syntax to the SAP AseClient, however our support for the various properties will be limited.
+In keeping with our objective of being a drop-in replacement for the `Sybase.Data.AseClient`, we aim to use identical connection string syntax to the `Sybase.Data.AseClient`, however our support for the various properties will be limited.
 Our support is as follows:

 | Property                                                                                   | Support   | Notes
 | ------------------------------------------------------------------------------------------ |:---------:| -----